Battle of the Selle

-The Battle of the Selle (17–25 October 1918) was a battle between Allied forces and the German Army, fought during the Hundred Days Offensive of World War I.
+The Battle of the Selle (17–25 October 1918) took place between Allied forces and the German Army, fought during the Hundred Days Offensive of World War I.

 Prelude

 After the Second Battle of Cambrai, the Allies advanced almost 2 mi and liberated the French towns of Naves and Thun-Saint-Martin.
-Although the capture of Cambrai was achieved much sooner than expected and with moderately low casualties, German resistance northeast of the town stiffened along the German Army's final organized defensive structure, the 'Hermann Line'.
+Although the capture of Cambrai was achieved much sooner than expected and with moderately low casualties, German resistance northeast of the town stiffened along the German Army's temporary defensive structures, the 'Hermann Stellung Line I and II'.

-By 11 October, the Fourth Army had closed up on the retreating Germans near Le Cateau, with the Germans taking up a new position, immediately to the east of the Selle River.
+By 11 October, the Fourth Army had closed in on the retreating Germans near Le Cateau, with the Germans taking up a new position, immediately to the east of the Selle River.
 General Henry Rawlinson was faced with three problems: crossing the river, the railway embankment on the far side and the ridge above the embankment.
 The decision was made to commence the assault at night, and as the river was not very wide at this point, planks would be used for the soldiers to cross in single file.
 Later, pontoons would be required for the artillery to cross the river.
 Field Marshal Douglas Haig, aware that the Germans were near exhaustion, initiated a series of operations designed to get British troops in strength across the river and clear a way for a move against the Sambre–Oise Canal, a further 5 mi to the east.